-You have 1 year to complete this course.
+You have 1 year to complete this course and cannot complete it in less than 6 weeks.
 You may purchase one 3-month extension if you need more than a year to complete this course.

 Please use the help menu in this course to contact Independent Study or your instructor.
 You can find a list of free tutors available to BYU Independent Study students on the Free Tutoring Services website.

 In accordance with Title IX of the Education Amendments of 1972, Brigham Young University prohibits unlawful sex discrimination against any participant in its education programs or activities.
 The university also prohibits sexual harassment—including sexual violence—committed by or against students, university employees, and visitors to campus.
 As outlined in university policy, sexual harassment, dating violence, domestic violence, sexual assault, and stalking are considered forms of "Sexual Misconduct" prohibited by the university.

 University policy requires all university employees in a teaching, managerial, or supervisory role to report all incidents of Sexual Misconduct that come to their attention in any way, including but not limited to face-to-face conversations, a written class assignment or paper, class discussion, email, text, or social media post.
 Incidents of Sexual Misconduct should be reported to the Title IX Coordinator at email@example.com or (801) 422-8692.
 Reports may also be submitted through EthicsPoint at https://titleix.byu.edu/report or 1-888-238-1062 (24-hours a day).